module-federation/module-federation-examples/css-isolation/README.md

 # Example of CSS isolation

-This example shows one way to fully isolate CSS from leaking between the host and remote applications using a Shadow DOM wrapper.
-It builds upon the [Different React Versions in Isolation](../different-react-versions-isolated/README.md) example in the same repo.
+This example shows a way to fully isolate CSS from leaking between the host and remote applications using a [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) wrapper.
+The same idea is used in [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
+Basically a Web Component renders a piece of HTML within a web document which contains its own isolated DOM (a.k.a the Shadow DOM).
+This enables it to have separate CSS rules from the outside document.
+In this example the same concept is used together with Module Federation.
+We have two applications - `app1` (the host) and `app2` (the remote). `app1` loads `app2` using Module Federation and then, upon loading, `app2` wraps itself with a Shadow DOM container.
+One could say it dynamically puts itself in a Web Component to achieve CSS isolation.
+For more technical details check the [Isolation Technique](#isolation-technique) section below.
+The example builds upon the [Different React Versions in Isolation](../different-react-versions-isolated/README.md) example in the same repo.

 - `app1` is the host application using one version of React and ReactDOM.
 - `app2` is the remote application using a different version of React and ReactDOM.
 It exposes an injector function which lets the host application (app1) import it and inject it into a div element.